Spending a day across the Indonesian border in Sajingan Besar

 By Danielle Sendou Ringgit

-The best thing about Borneo is that it is shared by three countries – Malaysia (Sabah and Sarawak), Brunei and Indonesia – making the largest island in Asia a perfect place to be for a road trip.
+The best thing about Borneo is that it is shared by three countries – Malaysia (Sabah and Sarawak), Brunei and Indonesia – making the largest island in Asia a perfect place for a road trip.

 When I found out that another Wonderful Indonesia Festival was taking place at Aruk in Sajingan Besar, Sambas last weekend, I immediately packed my camera and a spare T shirt, taking the chance for a day trip with some friends.